coap-security/liboscore/doc/guides/demo_peertopeer.md

   Note that these contexts can not be used twice, as doing so results in nonce reuse and thus cryptographic doom.
   Before you enter any of that again, please modify the secret and distribute the new security contexts.

+  Security contexts are written to ROM inside the device, and persist through reboots until reconfigured or the firmware is uploaded again.

 * In order to find a usable destination address, you'll need to tell the boards which LEDs to switch.
   This is done by entering